-Awards and recognition is a integral part of social activities to reward hardworks, encounrage focus and shape mindset of the younger generation.
+Awards and recognition are integral part of social activities to reward hardworks, encounrage focus and shape mindset of the younger generation.

-Regular rewards motivates club members.
+Regular rewards motivate club members.
 This also prods them to read harder and accord top priorities to task given to them.
 The awards categories are as follows:

 This award is given to the most creative writers in the club or clusters.
 The reasons for this award is geared towards encouraging and developing creative writing skills amongst club members.
 The award will help develop great number of African writers that will tell African stories for the next generation.